suhas-bvp/session5/readme.md

-This project implements a basic Convolutional Neural Network (CNN) for classifying handwritten digits from the MNIST dataset using PyTorch within 25k parameters.
+This project implements a basic Convolutional Neural Network (CNN) for classifying handwritten digits from the MNIST dataset using PyTorch, with 10k parameters and an accuracy of 99%.

 - `mnist_cnn.py`: Contains the CNN model definition, data loading, training, and evaluation logic.
 - `data/`: This directory will store the downloaded MNIST dataset.